 When you search the internet for how to become a programmer or learn to code you will undoubtedly be met with never-ending advertisements seeking to sell you the easiest or quickest path.
-I can tell you up front that I will never sell you anything and I won’t even place advertisements on this site.
-As a software developer with several years experience I only want to introduce people to what it’s actually going to take in order to become a software developer.
-While it is isn’t easy to write software, it certainly isn’t terribly difficult either and anyone can learn with enough dedication.
+I can tell you up front that it is never easy or quick.
+As a software developer with over a decade of experience I can say simply that it will take a decent portion of time and effort to become a “good” developer.
+While it isn’t too terribly difficult to write a few lines of intro code, it is another effort entirely to write software.
+The difference?
+“Hello World” vs. Tying together multiple components in your code to build a comprehensive system that solves a problem.
+How can you bridge the gap?

 There are several options for people with varying situations:

-Everywhere I read online it said that the best way to learn coding was to start or join a project and start creating things.
 Herein lies a common problem for beginners, what should you make?
 I recommend most people create something pretty small and most importantly something you enjoy.
 Like going surfing?
 Make a python script that sends you a text when the waves are good for riding.
 Enjoy graphics or video games?
 Create a C# application that produces trippy kaleidoscope effects.
-It is important that it is small enough to finish and interesting enough where you actually want to finish it and show it off to others.
+It is also very important that the project is small enough to finish and interesting enough for you to actually want to finish it.
 Another very critical part of starting out is to remember not to re-invent the wheel.
-Take advantage of third-party libraries (code someone else wrote) whenever possible and work to integrate it with your own code.
-This is a typical scenario that you would find yourself in if you decide to work as a developer and it would be very beneficial to pick this up early.
+You don’t need to code everything from scratch.
+By its’ very nature code is reusable and you should try to take advantage of third-party libraries (code someone else wrote) whenever possible.
+This is a typical scenario that you would find yourself in if you decide to have a career as a software developer and it would be very beneficial to pick this up early.
 A good example of this would be to use the PyQt GUI libraries to build an interface for a simple python app.

 One problem with teaching yourself to code is the motivation it takes to continue learning.
 I can’t tell you how many times my friends are eager to start learning but the flame of interest quickly fades within a few weeks.
 For people struggling with motivation I recommend watching CS Dojo on YouTube, his videos got me up off my ass and practicing my craft once again.
 As a result I am now moving to Washington to work for Microsoft!